-If you want to buy a car in Thailand, you need the following documents:
+If you want to buy a car in Thailand, you should make sure that the car will be registered on your name at least when the money for it is comming from you.
+Therefore you need the following documents:

-A Residence Certificate you'll get from the Immigration Office when you make your address notification within 24 hours after entering the country.
+A Residence Certificate from the Immigration Office, showing your address. you can get this when you make your address notification at the immigration within 24 hours after entering the country.
 Once you have this certificate, make a few copies of it for later use, e.g. telephone, motorbike.
 You have to do this anyway, so there is no additional hassle.(download this form here)

-Armed with this papers you go to the car or motorbike dealer and buy a car or motorbike.
+Armed with this papers you go to the car or motorbike dealer of your choice and buy a car or motorbike.
 The shop will usually arrange all the registration stuff for.